 - I am committed to insuring a positive learning environment by respecting that University policy.
 I expect you to make a similar commitment.
 In particular, I refer you to the University’s Collected Rules 200.015, which says, “Information about student views, beliefs, and political associations that fellow students acquire in the context of course discussions should be handled responsibly.
 Students are encouraged to be sensitive to the potential that dissemination of information about fellow students derived from course discussions may be perceived as defamatory and/or may subject them to ridicule, harassment or reprisal from those who do not agree with the views, beliefs or political associations expressed in the course.”

-- Turn off your phones and pagers before entering class; do not talk on the phone in class.
+- Turn off (or at least silence) your phones and other electrical devices before entering class; do not talk on the phone in class.

 - Come to class on time.
 In those rare cases where being late is unavoidable, please enter the classroom quietly and take a seat as close to the door as possible.
 If the class period is more than half done, do not bother to come to the class.
 Once in class, do not get up and leave unless it is truly an emergency.